 Our planet is quickly changing.
 Also climate is changing.
 In the last decades, the human population has been growing up and its require of energy, food and space has been increasing.
 Can plants help us?
 How?
 The course will deal with the relation between climate, plants and man.
 The risk and the consequence due to climate changes on vegetation and flora.

-IPCC report will be used for the course.
+The IPCC report and the Document on Care of our common house will be used for the course.

-According to the recent guidelines of WHO also air quality in urban area will be considered.
+According to the recent guidelines of WHO, also air quality in urban area will be considered.